MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/register-windows-admin-center.md

    > [!IMPORTANT]
    > If the Azure AD admin doesn't add redirect URIs and more than one user tries to register Windows Admin Center to the same app ID, the user will get an error that the reply URL doesn't match.

-7. At this point, the user must repeat the registration process, this time selecting **Use existing** application ID and specifying the application ID provided by the Azure AD admin.
+7. At this point, the user must re-run the registration wizard, this time selecting **Use existing** application ID and specifying the application ID provided by the Azure AD admin.

 8. Select **Sign in** to sign into Windows Admin Center with your Azure account.